(Above: Project Servator launch in Colchester, November 2017)

 How can I help?

 You can make a real difference.
 If you are in Stansted Airport, please report any suspicious activity you may see by calling the Essex Police control room on 01279 680 298.
-For Lakeside, please call 101.
+For Lakeside or Colchester, please call 101.
 Please use 999 if an immediate response is required.

 As well as being vigilant and reporting anything suspicious, a pivotal part of Project Servator is telling people about what’s happening.
 It is really important that the public understand the nature of the operations and, crucially, feel reassured rather than alarmed.
 That’s where you come in.